-At follow up, final surgical histopathology demonstrated pT3a clear cell RCC, Fuhrman nuclear grade 2 (pT3aN0M0).
-Renal sinus fat was involved with tumour.
+At followup, final surgical histopathology demonstrated pT3a clear-cell RCC, Fuhrman nuclear grade 2 (pT3aN0M0).
+Renal sinus fat was involved with tumor.
 The surgical margins were negative.
 No evidence of acute graft rejection was present.
 He had evidence of urine leak from the surgical defect and was discharged home with Jackson-Pratt drain and Foley catheter on resumption of a regular diet and uninhibited mobilization.
-Post-operatively, his serum creatinine climbed to 266 μmol/L and he continued to have elevated output from his drain.
-He was readmitted to hospital and arranged for cystoscopy and left retrograde pyelography, which confirmed urine extravasation from an interpolar calyx.
-A double-J ureteric stent was placed along with a urethral catheter.
+Postoperatively, his serum creatinine climbed to 266 μ mol/L and he continued to have elevated output from his drain.
+He was re-admitted to hospital and arranged for cystoscopy and left retrograde pyelography, which confirmed urine extravasation from an interpolar calyx.
+A double-J ureteric stent was placed, along with a urethral catheter.
 Immediately, drain outputs subsided.
 The patient was discharged home with catheter in place.
 His drain was removed a few days later.
-The stent was removed via cystoscopy at 4 weeks post-operatively.
-On follow up renal ultrasound in July 2018, there is no evidence of local tumour recurrence or other solid organ metastasis.
-His chest radiograph is clear.
-His serum creatinine has stabilized at 212 μmol/L with eGFR 31 mL/min/1.73m2 and he remains dialysis free 11 months post partial nephrectomy.
+The stent was removed via cystoscopy at four weeks postoperatively.
+On followup renal ultrasound in July 2018, there was no evidence of local tumor recurrence or other solid organ metastasis.
+His chest radiograph was clear.
+His serum creatinine stabilized at 212 μ mol/L with eGFR 31 mL/min/1.73m2 and he remained dialysis-free 11 months post-partial nephrectomy.